androidsmart/androidsmart.github.io/content/tutorial/ubl/Poco/Poco f6 pro.md

 - Click on Reboot phone to restart your device.

 ## Install Twrp
 TWRP is a custom recovery program that allows you to backup, restore, and modify your Android device.
-To install TWRP on your Poco F6 5G, you need to follow these steps:
+To install TWRP on your Poco F6 Pro 5G, you need to follow these steps:

 1. Download and install the latest adb and fastboot drivers on your computer.
 2. Download Twrp.